 This field trip guide is a start at an effort to compile information about the Salt River and the geology of the greater Phoenix area.
 Thanks to these colleagues for helpful discussions in the office and the field: Lee Amoroso, Don Burt, Jersy DePonty, Ron Dorn, Ken Fergason, Jon Fink, George Hilley, Simon Peacock, Phil Pearthree, André Potochnik, Steve Reynolds, Sarah Robinson, Fritz Steiner, Jim Tyburczy.
 Steve Wood produced the LANDSAT images presented here.
-Cindy Zinser and Charles Redman provided the Hohkam Canals figure (Figure 5.
-I was introduced to the Salt River terraces by and enjoyed several mind melds with Proessor Troy L. Péwé-whose contributions live on as the framework for our ongoing research in the region.
-Thank you to Laura Musacchio for the invitation to put this field trip together.
-The guidebook was typeset using the LATEX typesetting system.
-This particular version was produced April 26, 2001.
+Cindy Zinser and Charles Redman provided the Hohkam Canals figure (Figure 5).
+I was introduced to the Salt River terraces by and enjoyed several mind melds with Professor Troy L. Péwé-whose contributions live on as the framework for our ongoing research in the region.
+Thank you to Laura Musacchio for the invitation to put this field trip guide together initially and to Martin